dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 ![](2019-05-19-03-10-59.png)

-As mentioned in the previous chapter, logical switch/segment "K8SDataPlaneLS" is used as a transport medium for the K8S Pods (**NOT** nodes).
+As mentioned in Part 1 of this series, logical switch/segment "K8SDataPlaneLS" is used as a transport medium for the K8S Pods (**NOT** nodes).
 K8S Pods will be connected to individual logical switches/segments per K8S Namespace.
 This will be explained in more detail later on.

 _**Note : As mentioned, highlighted earlier, in this environment all K8S Nodes are running on the same ESX Host because of resource constraints.
 In a realy life environment K8S nodes would be spanning across ESX Hosts.
 A sample topology is shown below.